NyproTheGeek/Astro/docs/README.md

 description: This page introduces Dexter programming language.
 ---

-# The Dexter Book {#the-swift-book}
+# The Dexter Book {#the-dexter-book}

 Welcome to The Dexter Book.
 This book introduces the Dexter Programming Language.

 ## Who is this book for? {#who-is-this-book-for}

 This book is for those who want to learn how to write programs in Dexter.

 The goal of this book is to write the most up to date content for Dexter.
 You need a certain level of understanding of how a computer works.